Frederic-K/Technical-Task-Assistance-Tool/README.md

 - `src-tauri/`: Contains the Tauri application files
   - `src/`: Main source code for the Tauri application
   - `icons/`: Icons for the Tauri application
+  - `target/`: Build output for the Tauri application

 ## 🛠️ Built With